losizm/little-security/README.md

 **little-security** is powered by a pair of traits: `Permission` and `SecurityContext`.

-A `Permission` is defined by a given name, and one or more permissions can be applied to a restricted operation.
+A `Permission` is defined with a given name, and one or more permissions can be applied to a restricted operation.

 A `SecurityContext` establishes a pattern in which a restricted operation is performed only if its required permissions are granted.
 Otherwise, a `SecurityViolation` is raised.

-## Security in Action
+### Security in Action

-The following script provides an example of how read/write access to an in-memory cache can be regulated.
+The following script demonstrates how read/write access to an in-memory cache could be regulated.
+We won't discuss any of its details: It's provided merely to highlight a simple use case.
+See inline comments for notable bits of code.

 ```scala
 import little.security.{ Permission, SecurityContext, UserSecurity }